sjorsverhaak/sjorsverhaak.github.io/_pages/cv.md

 title: cv
 nav: true
 nav_order: 5
-cv_pdf: example_pdf.pdf # you can also use external links here
+cv_pdf: verhaak CV.pdf # you can also use external links here
-description: This is a description of the page.
-You can modify it in '_pages/cv.md'.
-You can also change or remove the top pdf download button.
+description: Below is my Curriculum Vitae.
+A .pdf can be downloaded by clicking the icon in the top right.
 toc:
   sidebar: left
 ---